rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 ## Evaluation

-The final model is compared against the baseline using two evaluation settings:
+The final model is compared with the baseline using two evaluation settings:
-  - In-domain evaluation on the Wikipedia test split
+  - In-domain evaluation on the Wikipedia test split (preprocessed CoNLL-U format files)
   - Out-of-distribution evaluation using a twitter dataset

 The Wikipedia test split is used to measure performance on data which has the same distribution as the training data.